What Types Of PPC Ads Are There? 8 Types Of PPC Ads

 Businesses with a Google Shopping campaign can use a CSS partner to get 20% cheaper click prices.
 Take a look at our Google CSS page to learn more.

 In addition to benefiting from paid Shopping traffic, businesses that have a feed already set up can benefit from free Google Shopping traffic.
 The free traffic is only available on surfaces across Google.
 This includes Google Images, the Google Shopping tab, and Google Lens, to name a few.
-To learn more about the free Google Shopping traffic that businesses can make use of visit of free Google Shopping page.
+To learn more about the free Google Shopping traffic that businesses can make use of, visit our Google Shopping page.

 Paid social advertising involves showing adverts to people while they are browsing a social media website.
 Numerous paid social platforms offer PPC advertising services.
-Some of the more common ones are Facebook, Instagram, Twitter, LinkedIn, Snapchat and Quora.
+Some of the more common ones are Facebook, Instagram, Twitter, LinkedIn, Snapchat, Quora, and Tick Tock.

 Advertisers looking to do Instagram PPC can easily do this within the Facebook PPC advertising section.
 This is because Facebook owns Instagram and therefore allows advertisers using Facebook ads to extend their advertising reach by being able to easily add Instagram as an additional placement in their advertising campaign.